interactivereport/scRNAsequest/README.md

 #Output:
 =====
 Please set the sys.yml in /home/scRNASequest/src.
-An Example is '/home/scRNASequest/src/sys_example.yml'.
+An example is '/home/scRNASequest/src/sys_example.yml'.
 =====
 ```

 This is because the sys.yml configuration file is missing under the src directory.
 There is a sys.yml file prepared for running the demo data (see section 2.2), and you can copy it to the pipeline src directory using the command below.
-It will work for futher analysis also.
+It will work for future analysis also.
 However, you may change the information in the sys.yml file later, following the [full tutorial here](https://interactivereport.github.io/scRNAsequest/tutorial/docs/installation.html#configure-sys.yml-file).
-Please note that '/home/scRNASequest/src' directory is within this container, rather than in your file system.
+Please note that both '/demo/sys.yml' and '/home/scRNASequest/src' directories are in the container, rather than in your file system.

 ```
 docker exec -t -i <container_name> cp /demo/sys.yml /home/scRNASequest/src/